corda/corda-docs-portal/content/en/platform/corda/5.3/developing-applications/api/ledger/utxo-ledger/token-selection/using.md

         targetAmount = BigDecimal(100)
       )

-      // 2) An alternative, is to select tokens based on their priority.
-      // Create our selection criteria to select a minimum of 100 GBP worth of coins selecting the coins with the highest priority.
+      // 2) Select a minimum of 100 GBP worth of coins using the `PRIORITY` strategy that claims tokens with the highest priority first val selectionCriteria = TokenClaimCriteria(
-      // This criteria will use the default selection strategy `PRIORITY` val selectionCriteria = TokenClaimCriteria(
         tokenType = CoinState.tokenType,
         issuerHash = bankX500.toSecureHash(),